Edgar Keatinge: Early life

 Keatinge was born in Bombay, India (now Mumbai), when his father worked for the Indian Civil Service.
 His grandfather, Maurice Keatinge (1816–96), had been Principal Registrar Court of Probate, Ireland and his great-grandfather, Rt.
 Hon.
 Richard Keatinge, was Judge of the Prerogative Court of Ireland.
 (All no doubt connected to Maurice Keatinge).
 At the age of five he was sent to England to be educated, later boarding at Rugby, and then went to South Africa to study at the School of Agriculture in Natal.
 He worked for the South African Department of Education until 1929, when he returned to England.

 His father, Gerald Francis (1872–1965), had now retired and was running a modest family estate in Teffont Evias, inherited via Gerald's mother, Ellen-Flora Mayne, Mrs Keatinge (1828/29-1907), the third and youngest daughter of John Thomas Mayne, FRS, of Teffont (1792–1843).

-In 1929 or 1930, Edgar took an aeroplane from France, arriving home days before he was expected.
+In late 1929, Edgar took an aeroplane from France, arriving home days before he was expected.
 He was initially annoyed to find a guest in his room.
 This was Katherine Burrell, whose father Reginald was prospering as a fruit farmer in Risby, Suffolk.
 Within a few days they were engaged, and they married in 1930.
 The honeymoon included a trip up the Rhine, during which Keatinge became convinced that another war with Germany was likely.
 During the next ten years, he divided his time between the Territorial Army, local activism in the Conservative Party, and work in Risby on Reginald Burrell's farm.
 He was particularly adept at the business of military organisation and became an artillery officer in the Suffolk Yeomanry.
 In World War II Keatinge served in the Royal Artillery.
 He commanded a mountain battery of the West African Frontier Force, and became the first commander of the West African Artillery School.

 When, after a serious illness, he returned to Suffolk in 1943, he was again attached to the Suffolk Yeomanry, eventually reaching the rank of lieutenant-colonel.